ericsopa/kube/README.md

 # kube

-Simple project to deploy Kuberneties on AWS EKS and deploy a hello world app with a database.
+Simple project to deploy Kubernetes on AWS EKS and deploy a hello world app with a database.

 ## Getting Started